relativitydev/relativity-trace-documentation/docs/administrator_guide/actions.md

 -   “Trace Hour Of Day”, and “Trace Day Of Week” are SQL Column names of corresponding Relativity Fields

-> **NOTE:** Trace will automatically create a Saved Search that returns the net-new documents from your chosen Saved Search (from the Rule) AND your Term conditions and use that as the input for the script.
+Trace will automatically create a Saved Search that returns the net-new documents from your chosen Saved Search (from the Rule) AND your Term conditions and use that as the input for the script.
+{: .info }

 **Step 3**: To execute your script, attach this Action to a Rule and enable it (as you would with any Rule).

-> **NOTE:** Advanced actions will run on a schedule, continuously.
-Please consider the resource usage of your scripts!
+Advanced actions will run on a schedule, continuously.
+Please consider the resource usage of your scripts.
+{: .info }

 ### Alert Action Types (Email, Slack, and Webhook)